Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach

 A few things are of note considering the definitions above.
 The right-hand side of~\eqref{Transdyn_state_reduced} decomposes the distribution of the outcomes collected using an RA~procedure in the distribution over allocations to each arm given the RA~procedure~(represented by~$q^\pi$) times the distribution over outcomes given the allocations to each arm and the parameters~(represented by~$p_\btheta$).
 We require~$\sum_{a\in\{\C,\D\}}\partial n_a(\bx_t,\bx_{t+1})=i_{t+1}-i_t$ and hence the number of additional participants between update times is deterministic.

-The Markov chain~$(\bX_t)_t$ generalizes the Markov chain introduced in~\citet{wei1990statistical}, which allows the analysis of more complex trials.
+Section~2 of~\citet{wei1990statistical} introduced the Markov chain~$(\tilde{\bX}_t)_{t\in\calT} = (( N_{\C,t}, S_{t}, S_{\C,t})_t)_{t\in\calT}$, where~$S_t=\sum_{a\in\{\C,\D\}}S_{a,i_t}$, describing the evolution of the allocations to the control arm, total successes, and successes in the control arm after allocating each participant~$t$ (i.e.,~$t=i$) using the randomized play-the-winner procedure.
+Assuming the tests performed in the trial only use the successes and allocations per treatment group up to the point of testing, the Markov chain~$(\tilde{\bX}_t)_{t\in\calT}$ satisfies the three conditions above, hence the above setup generalizes the Markov chain introduced in~\citet{wei1990statistical}, and hence allows the analysis of more complex trials.

 In the following examples, we first present a generic Markov chain and then show how our model can be used for known fixed delays and blocked RA procedures with early stopping.
 These examples are further extended in~\autoref{sect:applications}.